Mpowa-IO/Documents/Whitepaper.md

 # Mpowa Ltd Whitepaper | Version 1.0

-Written by: Mpowa MT |
+This draft is written by: Mpowa MT |
 Last updated: 13-04-2022, 16:36 CET.

 ## A world without energy and water scarcity.